Chelsea Watego

-Chelsea Joanne Watego (formerly Bond, born 1978/1979) is an Aboriginal Australian academic and writer.
+Chelsea Joanne Ruth Watego (formerly Bond, born 1978/1979) is an Aboriginal Australian academic and writer.
 She is a Mununjali Yugambeh and South Sea Islander woman and is currently Professor of Indigenous Health at Queensland University of Technology.
 Her first book, Another Day in the Colony, was published in 2021.

 Personal life

 Watego was born in 1978 or 1979 in Brisbane, Queensland, and is the daughter of Vern and Elaine Watego.
 Vern was Mununjali Yugambeh (an Australian Aboriginal group whose traditional lands are located around Beaudesert in South East Queensland) and South Sea Islander, while Elaine is of English and Irish descent.
-Through Vern, her great-great-great-grandfather was Bilin Bilin, a well known Yugambeh man and diplomat who died in 1901.
+Through Vern, her great-great-great-grandfather was Bilin Bilin, a well-known Yugambeh man and diplomat who died in 1901.

-She has five children (Kihi, Maya, Eliakim, Vernon and George) with her ex-husband, Matt Bond.
+She has five children (Kihi, Matt, Eliakim, Vernon and George) with her ex-husband, Matthew Kihi Toka Bond.

 Academic career

 Watego studied a Bachelor of Applied Health Science at the University of Queensland (UQ), graduating with honours in 2001.
 In 2007, she received her Doctor of Philosophy for her thesis, '"When you're black, they look at you harder": narrating Aboriginality within public health,' under the supervision of Mark Brough, Leonie Cox and Megan Jennaway.

 She has since worked as a researcher and lecturer at both UQ and Queensland University of Technology (QUT).
 She began her academic career at UQ, and worked there as Principal Research Fellow in the School of Social Sciences.
 However, in 2019 she lodged a race and sex discrimination complaint against UQ and left the university for QUT, where she began work as Professor of Indigenous Health on 26 July 2021.
 As of 2021, she is also a director and principal researcher at the Institute for Collaborative Race Research.

 She has received awards for her scholarship, particularly the 2009 NAIDOC Award for Scholar of the Year and the 2012 Lowitja Institute Emerging Aboriginal and Torres Strait Islander Researcher Award.

 The focus of her academic work has been described as "interpreting and privileging Indigenous experiences of the health system, including critically examining the role of Aboriginal health workers, the narratives of Indigeneity produced within public health, and advocating for strength based community development approaches to Indigenous health promotion practice".
 She has also worked prominently on the development of the field of Indigenist health humanities, for which she received a $1.7 million grant in 2021.